peter1010/wheres_home/README.md

-track_my_ip
+wheres_home
 ===========

 This package is run as a service that finds out your public IP address and then emails it to a specificed email account.
 The objective is to know your home IP address when you are away allowing you to connect home (assuming you have allowed access e.g. via enabling port forwarding on your router).